ajsb85/thinky-blog/README.md

-# Thinky - RethinkDB - Angular -  Express - example
+# Thinky - RethinkDB - Angular Material -  Express

 This app is a simple blog with posts, comments and authors.